huseyingulec/numerical-computing/README.md

 ![](questions/linearsystems2/linear2-4.jpg "Linear2 Q4")

-In this question, it is asked to find the coefficients of the straight line, which means its degree is 1.
+In this question, it is asked to find the coefficients of the straight line.Since it is a line, its degree is 1.
 We will define our x and y values, then we will use `polyfit` function.

 ```
 clear all